 As you become more efficient in your service, you will also need fewer hours to finish it.
 What took you 9 hours before will now take you only 2 hours to finish.

 However, hourly pricing is preferred on other services like VA and customer service.
 These types of services are more suited for hourly pricing.

-This system is usually used by marketers as it makes sense to their service.
+This system is usually used by marketers as it makes sense for their service.

-The good thing about value-based pricing is that it doesn’t take time and effort into the calculation.
+The good thing about value-based pricing is that it doesn’t take time and effort to calculate.
 All that matters is the result.

 At the end of the day, it will not matter to the client if that email marketer only took 2 minutes to write that email that brought $10,000 to his client.